 Digital Bicentennial Exhibit

 The West Point Band's rich history comes alive in this digital collection of significant items and their stories displayed as part of the West Point Museum's 2017 exhibit commemorating the band's bicentennial.CLICK HERE

 New 200 Year Interactive

-Dive in to the band's over 200 year history with this interactive timeline that covers the many historic events the West Point Band has participated in over the course of its storied history.CLICK HERE
+Dive in to the band's over 200-year legacy with this interactive timeline that covers the many significant events the West Point Band has participated in over the course of its storied history.CLICK HERE

 The West Point Band is the Army’s oldest musical organization and continues to provide world-class music to educate, train, and inspire the Corps of Cadets and to serve as ambassadors of the United States Military Academy and the Army to local, national, and international communities.
 Its innovative programs and performances are enjoyed across the globe through regular television, radio, and recordings.
 The West Point Band traces its lineage back to a single drummer and fifer left to maintain the tradition of military music at West Point after the Revolutionary War.
 Over the next 200 years, the band evolved into one of the most capable and versatile professional performing groups in the world.